Mount Marcy

 More fall colours

-More colorful scenery
+More colourful scenery

 Red leaves litter the ground